 - if p were not true, S would not believe p.

-This account is often referred to as a tracking account of knowledge because whenever S knows that p, S's beliefs track p.
+Nozick called his account a “tracking” account of knowledge because whenever S knows that p, S's beliefs track p.
 Think of a guided missile tracking its target.
-If the target moves left, the missile moves left.
-If the target moves right, the missile moves to the right.
+If the target were to move left, the missile would move left.
+If the target were not to move left, the missile would not move left.
 According to the tracking account of knowledge our beliefs must track the truth if we are to have knowledge.

-Or consider this case in the literature: You put a glass of ice-cold lemonade on a picnic table in your back yard.
+Or consider this case in the literature: You put a glass of ice-cold lemonade on a picnic table in your backyard.
 You go inside and get a telephone call from a friend and talk for half an hour.
 When you hang up you remember that you had left the ice-cold lemonade outside exposed to the hot sun and come to believe that it isn't ice-cold anymore.
-It would seem that you could know that even if in some near world a friend of yours who just happened to be walking by noticed the glass and happening to have a cooler full of ice with him put the glass of lemonade in the cooler to keep it ice-cold for you.
+It would seem that you could know that, even if in some near world a friend of yours, who just happened to be walking by, noticed the glass and happening to have a cooler full of ice with her put the glass of lemonade in the cooler to keep it ice-cold for you.
 Thus, if the lemonade were still ice-cold, you would believe that it wasn't.
 (See Vogel 1987, 206.)

 The moral of these cases seems to be that S can know that p even if there are some near possible worlds in which 1) p is false and 2) S still believes that p (employing the same method of belief formation).
 Indeed, it could plausibly be maintained that what is required for knowledge is that the method of belief formation work in this world—exactly as it is—even if the method would fail were there to be some slight variation in the actual world.